Quick Links to Departments:

 - Association for Real Change Northern Ireland

-Jacqueline Bell was appointed CEO of Association for Real Change in April 2012 and has also taken her seat on the Skills for Care Board.
+Jacqueline Bell was appointed Chief Executive of the Association for Real Change in April 2012 and has also taken her seat on the Skills for Care Board.

 She has worked at a senior level in the third sector for nearly 10 years.
 Formerly, she was CEO of Cardiff’s Third Sector Council, Newcastle CVS and Nottinghamshire Action for Voluntary Organisations.